 In October 1991, the Inn re-opened with new owners J. Neal Cadieu and his wife, Joanne.
 Under management of Beth Cadieu Diaz, more public events were added - including Easter Egg hunts, July 4th pancake breakfasts, and Murder Mystery weekends.
 It was during this time that the McAskill House was relocated from a neighboring farm to add its charm to Ellerbe Springs.
 In 1999, the Inn was sold again.

 Between 2000 and 2011, Ellerbe Springs continued to operate as an Inn and Restaurant.
 However, business declined, in part due to construction of a highway bypass that redirected traffic away from the small Highway 220.

 In 2013, the Inn was sold again, to Mark and Donna Buckeridge.
 In 2015 it re-opened as a Bed & Breakfast and a place for private and public special events.
-A family-friendly restaurant will open in the Spring House in the fall 2015, and in early 2016, the first phase of a campground will open, with 3-point hook-ups for RV's and plenty of tent camping.
+Since then, The Spring House, a family-friendly restaurant opened in the old dance hall, and the first phase of a campground has opened.

 Our thanks and appreciation to J. Neal Cadieu, Jr., for his book "The First 175 Years of Ellerbe Springs", and for sharing this special place.